Infographic: Carbon monoxide

 - Death

-To prevent CO poisoning
+To prevent CO poisoning:

 - Install a certified CO alarm near bedrooms

-- Clean chimney
+- Clean your chimney

 - Maintain stoves/fireplaces and have your furnace checked annually

-- Leave immediately
+- Leave the building immediately

 - Call 9-1-1